oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 attributes) MUST be kept confidential in transit and storage, and only shared among the authorization server, the resource servers the access token is valid for, and the client to whom the access token is issued.
-Access token credentials MUST only be transmitted using TLS as described in {{tls-version}} with server authentication as defined by
-{{RFC2818}}.

 The authorization server MUST ensure that access tokens cannot be generated, modified, or guessed to produce valid access tokens by unauthorized parties.

-## TLS Version {#tls-version}

-Whenever Transport Layer Security (TLS) is used by this specification, the appropriate version (or versions) of TLS will vary over time, based on the widespread deployment and known security vulnerabilities.
-Refer to {{BCP195}} for up to date recommendations on transport layer security.
+## Communication security {#communication-security}

+Implementations MUST use a mechanism to provide communication authentication, integrity and confidentiality such as Transport-Layer Security {{RFC8446}}, to protect the exchange of clear-text credentials and tokens either in the payload body or in header fields from eavesdropping, tampering, and message forgery (eg. see {{client-secret}}, {{authorization_codes}} and {{token-endpoint}}).

+Securing the communication channel is critical when the authorization process is used as a form of delegated end-user authentication by the client (e.g., third-party sign-in service).

+OAuth URLs MUST use the `https` scheme except for loopback interface redirect URIs, which MAY use the `http` scheme.
+When using `https`, TLS certificates MUST be checked according to {{!RFC2818}}.
+At the time of this writing,
+TLS version 1.3 {{RFC8446}} is the most recent version.

 Implementations MAY also support additional transport-layer security mechanisms that meet their security requirements.

+The identification of the TLS versions and algorithms is outside the scope of this specification.
+Refer to {{BCP195}} for up to date recommendations on transport layer security, and to the relevant specifications for certificate validation and other security considerations.

 ## HTTP Redirections